Pence aide calls NBA protests over Kenosha ‘absurd and silly’

-WASHINGTON — Vice President Mike Pence’s chief of staff said Thursday that NBA protests over the police shooting of Jacob Blake in Kenosha, Wisconsin, are “absurd and silly.”
+WASHINGTON — Vice President Mike Pence’s chief of staff said Thursday that NBA protests over the police shooting of Jacob Blake in Kenosha, Wisconsin, are “absurd and silly” when compared with the league’s relative silence about human rights violations in China, where U.S. pro basketball has a large audience.

 “If they want to protest, I don’t think we care,” Marc Short told CNN’s “New Day.”